 If you have a mobile phone, you can probably scan QR codes.
 Here’s a list of tutorials for scanning QR codes using free software on various smartphones:

 The easiest way is to use an online QR Code Generator.
 There are lots of them – a few of my favorites are:

 - kaywa – for very simple QR Codes

 - QR Stuff – for much more advanced QR Codes

-- QR Code Generator – a Google Chrome Plugin that allows to to generate QR codes of web page content
+- QR Code Generator – a Google Chrome Plugin that allows you to quickly generate QR codes of a web site address or even web page content

 The Longer List of Cool Stuff You Can Do With QR Codes

 If you visited a few of the sites listed above (particularly QR Stuff), you’ll have already seen that you can do very cool things with QR codes.
 If you have a web site, you can integrate it with QR Codes in some very neat ways.
-You can create cool landing pages for your website (scan the QR Code below for mine!), automatically add QR Codes to printed versions of your site and even add ‘auto-generated’ QR codes for people to bookmark your site – as seen in the sidebar of every page here :)
+You can create cool landing pages for your website (scan the QR Code below for mine!) or automatically add QR Codes to printed versions of your site.